fleek-network/fleek-network-docs/docs/Core/edge-nodes.md

 ---

 :::info
-This documentation is currently placeholder as the team prepares for an early testnet release around the month of August.
-Full documentation for node runners and services will arrive in due time, near the aforementioned testnet release.
-Current open source code is highly experimental and may be subject to change.
-[Read our blog to stay up to date.](https://blog.fleek.network/)
+This documentation is currently placeholder as the team prepares for an early testnet release around the month of August, where full documentation for node runners and services will release.
 :::

-## Welcome node operators, what is the current status of Fleek Network? ⚡

-Currently we are working towards our next milestone: the **first early testnet in August 2023**.
+## Edge Nodes in Fleek Network - Current State ⚡

 As a node operator, you will be able to run edge nodes for this testnet and contribute resources like bandwidth, CPU, and GPU to power services as we test the network's capabilities.

+Currently we are working towards our next milestone: the **first early testnet in August 2023** - where we will begin onboarding node operators **to help conduct our different Testnet stages**.

+The node code on our Github is still experimental and the team is not incentivizing onboarding, but you are welcome to review and provide feedback at this stage regardless! **Once again, once we begin our Testnet, this will change and node operators will be involved**.

-## How can you start getting involved?
+## How can you start getting involved today?

 1. Get familiar with the project [with our Whitepaper](https://whitepaper.fleek.network).
 2. Review our open-source [codebase on Github](https://github.com/fleek-network/lightning/).
 3. Want to run a node?
 Join our community [in Discord to get updates when possible](https://discord.gg/fleekxyz).
 4. Or sign up to the newsletter on [our website](https://fleek.network/) for updates.

-**The node code on our Github is still experimental, but you are welcome to review and provide feedback at this stage**